-To facilitate the interpretation of our results, the rest of Table 3 decomposes the effect of domestic democratic capital into one component corresponding to the current spell (under democracy or under autocracy), and another corresponding to more distant political history.
-Specifically, column 3 estimates the risk of exit from democracy by replacing domestic democratic capital with "current domestic democratic capital", the amount accumulated in the current democratic spell (i.e., this variable starts off at zero at the beginning of each new democratic spell) and "past democratic capital", the remaining component of democratic capital (i.e., total domestic democratic capital minus the current component).
+To facilitate the interpretation of our results, the rest of Table 4 decomposes the effect of domestic democratic capital into one component corresponding to the current spell (under democracy or under autocracy), and another corresponding to more distant political history.
+Specifically, column 4 estimates the risk of exit from democracy by replacing domestic democratic capital with "current domestic democratic capital", the amount accumulated in the current democratic spell (i.e., this variable starts off at zero at the beginning of each new democratic spell) and "past democratic capital", the remaining component of democratic capital (i.e., total domestic democratic capital minus the current component).
 Only the current component turns out to be statistically significant, while more distant democratic history does not seem to matter.
-This finding is further confirmed in column 4, where current and past domestic democratic capital are constrained to have the same coefficient (as in Table 2).
+This finding is further confirmed in column 4, where current and past domestic democratic capital are constrained to have the same coefficient (as in Table 3).
 Instead, we add the duration of the current democratic spell as a further control.
 With $\delta = 0.99$, the duration of the current spell and our measure of current domestic democratic capital are almost collinear.
 Indeed, the estimated coefficient on these two variables is almost identical and the coefficient on current duration is more precisely estimated, although the high collinearity deprives both variables of statistical significance.

 Finally, we ask the same question about the risk of exit from autocracy.
 Here, we cannot decompose democratic capital into current and past, because no democratic capital is accumulated under autocracy.
 Instead, following column 4, we add the duration of the current autocratic spell as a regressor to our basic specification in column 5.
-Here, the duration of the current spell is not statistically significant, while domestic democratic capital retains its sign and significance.
+The duration of the current spell is not statistically significant, while domestic democratic capital retains its sign and significance.
 Thus, the data suggest that distant democratic experience is relevant in explaining exit from autocracy, while what makes democracies stable is the duration of the current democratic regime.
-Together with the different effect of per capita income, this asymmetry underlines that regime transitions out of democracy are genuinely different than transitions out of autocracy.
+This asymmetry is consistent with the formulation of the model, where democratic capital - by definition - can never help trigger the first democratic transition in a country that starts out as an autocracy.